RobbieDumbrell/Treegum/README.md

 - User Login:

 The biggest extension point for this app is the fact that it lacks a login system, which means that it is currently an app based heavily on trust that you only act as yourself - but there is nothing stopping you from making a review or posting an advert as another user.
-As the key aim of this project was to consolidate the learning previous to the project, this was overlooked and not considered part of the MVP.
+As the key aim of this project was to consolidate the learning previous to the project, this was (knowingly) overlooked and not considered part of the MVP.

 - Advert Images: